jlombard314159/blueLabs/INSTRUCTIONS.md

 # Instructions

 Today is your first day of work at a tee shirt factory.
-You are given access to a repository containing a database schema and a bash script called `reduce_price.sh`.
+You are given access to a repository called `inventory_manager` containing a large csv file called inventory.csv and a bash script called `reduce_price.sh`.

 1. Translate `reduce_price.sh` into a python module designed to be used in a future package for inventory management.
-Feel free to use pseudo-SQL or whatever syntax you are most comfortable with for database interactions.

 2. Create a new module designed to automatically reduce the wholesale price of any color of tee shirt that has not sold at least 60% of its existing inventory within 60 days.